 Question: We often get asked what is our favourite coffee

 Coffee for us is like wine for some people.
 We change the coffee we drink a lot.
-We tend to love mainly Colombian and African coffees, but every now and then we will crave and Indo or a Central.
+We tend to love mainly Colombian and African coffees, but now and then we will crave and Indo or a Central.
 Since we love choice.
-We are try to offer a number of coffees to suit a coffee lover’s taste buds.
+We are trying to offer some coffees to suit a coffee lover’s taste buds.

-We feel there are some coffees we always have to offer, since they are almost established standards.
+We feel there are some coffees we always have to offer since they are almost established standards.
 So we tend to always have at least 2 Ethiopian specialty grade coffee, a Burundi and a Kenyan.
-Then we are big fan of Colombians so we typically do at least three.
+Then we are a big fan of Colombians, so we typically do at least three.

-We have also done really special coffees (87+ in the cup).
-However sales of these coffees have been very slow, and hence have decided to putting this offering on hold, at east until we can figure out a way to so this; that would not lose money and result in coffee being wasted.
-The probable solution we are considering involves commercial level freezing of the green beans, early results are VERY promising.
+We have also offered really special coffees (87+ in the cup).
+However sales of these coffees have been very slow, and hence have decided to put this offering on hold, at least until we can figure out a way to so this; that would not lose money and result in coffee being wasted.
+The probable solution we are considering involves commercial level freezing of the green beans; early results are VERY promising.
 Then we may then offer these coffees on particular days of a month.

 So the short answer is that we have no real favourites.
-However we are not fans of like commodity grade coffee (around 80% of the coffee offered).
-We do still offer these coffee since we are trying to be sustainable as a business, not just in the coffee we source.
+However, we are not fans of like commodity grade coffee (around 80% of the coffee offered).
+We do still offer these coffees since we are trying to be sustainable as a business, not just in the coffee we source.